Skip to main content

 IRIS is UNC School of Medicine’s Arts and Literary Journal.
 Submissions from students, faculty, and staff include works of photography, writing, music, video and other forms of creative expression

 The name Iris echoes the iris of the eye, a feature of the body unique to every person.
 The iris also provides the frame through which we see the world—a point of view.
 Each iris is unique.
-The prose, poetry, painting, and photography contained within Iris represent the perspectives of diverse students who have come to UNC by different paths and will continue along different paths when we leave this beloved place.
-The journey we share together through medical school is a precious time devoted to the exchange of ideas and the co-creation of knowledge.
+The prose, poetry, painting, and photography contained within Iris represent the perspectives of diverse students who have come to UNC by different paths and will continue along different paths when we leave.
+The journey we share together through our professional training is a precious time devoted to the exchange of ideas and the co-creation of knowledge, as well as a deeper commitment to understanding the human condition and lessening the suffering of others.

 We hope that you will enjoy the creative work contained in this journal and that you will find your own perspectives enriched.